 CAN is of the field and for the field, serving as a collaborative nexus for diverse out-of-school time stakeholders to collectively address significant field needs and advance emerging innovations.

-CAN is a catalyst for quality building field knowledge, skills and capacity by promoting a shared vision of quality, sharing promising practices, and advancing continuous quality improvement.
+CAN is a catalyst for quality, building field knowledge, skills, and capacity by promoting a shared vision of quality, sharing promising practices, and advancing continuous quality improvement.

-CAN is a one-stop communication hub for all stakeholders providing information on tools, data, resources, policies, and practices to advance high-quality out-of-school time programs.
+CAN is a one-stop communication hub for all stakeholders, providing information on tools, data, resources, policies, and practices to advance high-quality out-of-school time programs.